cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 If you'd like to contribute code to Cytoscape.js but you're not sure exactly what you'd like to implement, take a look at our [current milestones](https://github.com/cytoscape/cytoscape.js/milestones) to see what features we have planned in future --- or anything labelled [`help-wanted`](https://github.com/cytoscape/cytoscape.js/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted).
 Of course, we also welcome your own ideas.
 You can discuss new ideas with the community on [GitHub discussions](https://github.com/cytoscape/cytoscape.js/discussions).

 Our goal is to make Cytoscape.js easy to use and comprehensive.
-Thank you for taking the time and effort to contribute to Cytoscape.js.
-It is your contribution that helps us acheive our goal.
+Thank you for taking the time and effort to contribute and to help make that happen!